Shape your identity

 - What are my values?

-Developing and understanding your core beliefs and values is important for making life decisions, as they make sure that the actions you choose are in alignment with who you are.
+Values and beliefs are important as they determine actions that we take.
+Developing and understanding your core beliefs and values is important for making life decisions and ensuring the actions you choose to take are aligned with who you are.

 Explore your values and beliefs using the 'what has shaped who you are?' guide.